-Lily Talakoub, MD, FAAD, is a dermatologist at the McLean Dermatology Center in Virginia.
-She is also the co-founder of LANARI Skincare and an educator for George Washington University, Washington Hospital Center, Wake Forest University, and Virginia Commonwealth University.
+- Lily Talakoub, M.D., FAAD, is a dermatologist at the McLean Dermatology and Skincare Center in Virginia.
+She is also the co-founder of LANARI Skincare and an educator for several universities.

 Start Using Retinol

-Clearly, step one in your ever-waging battle on wrinkles is to incorporate a retinol-rich product into your routine.
-Talakoub recommends using "a low potency Retin-A or topical retinaldehyde mixed with a deeply hydrating moisturizer."
-As for the former, she likes Renova, which is a gentle yet effective prescription cream you can get through a certified dermatologist.
-As for the deeply hydrating moisturizer, she likes Erno Lazlo Firmarine Cream.
+So step one in your ever-waging battle against wrinkles is to incorporate a retinol-rich product into your routine.
+Talakoub recommends using "a low-potency Retin-A or topical retinaldehyde mixed with a deeply hydrating moisturizer."
+She likes Erno Laszlo's Firmarine Moisturizer.
 It's formulated with hydrating jojoba oil and hyaluronic acid.

 Moisturize Your Under-Eye Area

-When it comes to a standard eye cream that doesn't require a prescription to purchase, Talakoub recommends iS Clinical Youth Eye Complex ($98).
-This is no surprise, considering that the brand is beloved by a vast number of dermatologists and skincare experts alike, including celeb estheticians like Shani Darden and Joshua Rosenthal.
-As for the eye cream itself, it has a long list of wrinkle-fighting ingredients like retinol, hyaluronic acid, vitamin E, vitamin C, and peptides.
+When it comes to a standard eye cream that doesn't require a prescription to purchase, Talakoub recommends iS Clinical Youth Eye Complex.
+This is no surprise, considering that the brand is beloved by many dermatologists and skincare experts alike.
+The eye cream has a long list of wrinkle-fighting ingredients like retinol, hyaluronic acid, vitamin E, vitamin C, and peptides.

 Even so, Talakoub says eye cream isn't enough—in fact, there isn't a single eye cream on the market that she's deemed "enough" for effectively treating wrinkles.
-They simply aren't as hydrating on their own, which is why super-rich moisturizers, like the Erno Lazlo pick, are necessary.
+They aren't hydrating enough on their own, which is why super-rich moisturizers, like the Erno Laszlo pick, are necessary.

-Speaking of rich face creams, Talakoub emphasizes the importance of keeping the under-eye area well hydrated, as dry and dehydrated skin is more prone to succumbing to fine lines and wrinkles.
+Speaking of rich face creams, Talakoub emphasizes the importance of keeping the under-eye area well hydrated, as she says dry and dehydrated skin is more prone to succumbing to fine lines and wrinkles.
 A hydrated eye area, on the other hand, will look healthier, younger, and plumper.
 "Hydrate, hydrate, hydrate," she says.
-Do this by applying a rich cream then sealing it in with an oil.
+Do this by applying a rich cream, then sealing it in with an oil.
 The oil will prevent any water from evaporating, locking in moisture and plumpness.
 "Oils are my favorite.
 Argan, marula, sunflower—you name it.
 The key to avoiding wrinkles is oil and hydration," stresses Talakoub.
 Josie Maran's 100% Pure Argan Oil is a good option for a multitasking moisturizer; it's vegan, cruelty-free, and comes from ethically sourced, UNESCO-protected argan nuts.

 Consult a Professional

-If you're currently following a dermatologist-recommended routine to a T, yet you're still seeing new wrinkles pop up, then it might be time to book an in-clinic appointment.
-There are certain professional treatments that have the power to make a massive difference in the appearance of the skin.
+If you're currently following an expert-recommended routine to a T, yet you still see new wrinkles pop up, then it might be time to book an in-clinic appointment.
+Certain professional treatments have the power to make a massive difference in the appearance of the skin.
 For example, Talakoub's clinic uses "a radio frequency tightening device paired with yearly gentle resurfacing treatments to build collagen around the eye."
 Grous relies on a laser treatment called Periocular Fraxel.
 "It improves fine lines and wrinkles and stimulates new collagen and elastin formation.
 It also visibly tightens the skin around the eyes," she says.